falsechicken/fc_protector/README.md

 - Crafting And Using Keys

-To craft a key place three steel ingots in a horizontal line.
+To craft a key place three steel ingots in the crafting area.
+Current recipe is shapeless.
 This will give you a blank key.

 To use a blank key it must be initialized.
 To do so left click (punch) with it.
 A prompt will appear asking you to name the key (Press enter to confirm or esc to cancel.).
 This will name the key